Angels & Demons

 Is it any good?

-Brown's thrillers are packed with so much exposition that it should come as no surprise that Angels & Demons, like The Da Vinci Code, is overlong and way too talky.
+Brown's thrillers are packed with so much exposition that it should come as no surprise that this prequel, like The Da Vinci Code, is overlong and way too talky.
 It's a bit preposterous to imagine that a priest -- much less a cardinal or the head of the Swiss Guard (Stellan Skarsgard) -- would need a lecture on major milestones in church history.
 But it's all for the audience's benefit, since few people understand the minutiae about how a pope is elected, what the Illuminati stood for, or even what anti-matter is supposed to achieve.

-While director Ron Howard scores some extra points for downplaying the role of the hired assassin and including several high-speed car chases, there's just no saving the film from getting mired in all of Brown's ridiculous, conspiracy-theory details.
+While director Ron Howard scores some extra points for downplaying the role of the hired assassin and including several high-speed car chases, there's just no saving Angels & Demons from getting mired in all of Brown's ridiculous, conspiracy-theory details.
 At least Hanks has a much less conspicuous haircut, and Ewan McGregor, as the late pope's right-hand man, is effective as a priest straddling progressive and conservative paths for the church.
 But the best part of the thriller isn't the story or the chases -- it's Armin Mueller- Stahl as Cardinal Strauss.
 He's truly one of the most versatile, international actors of his generation, and he's a pleasure to watch.

 Families can talk about...